ayoayco/blog/_posts/2025-02-19-radical-growth.md

 I told the story of how I started in a low-paying job in our state university (University of the Philippines) which eventually got me into a high-significance project for the country’s flagship Disaster Risk Reduction & Mitigation initiative... which was still low-paying.
 Haha.
 But it was a steep growth: I was playing both technical and leadership roles in a high-impact project where the most important benchmark we measured was “how many lives were lost after a Typhoon”.
 We were on the news every week.
 Different governments visited our offices.
 I was speaking at conferences.

 Eventually though, when the personal needs changed, I took on more “side” hustles to patch for the lack of pay.
-At a high pace, this became noticebly unhealthy.
+At a high pace, this became noticeably unhealthy.
 I became grumpy all the time due to stress, and I ended up not being effective in my roles.
 The projects were successful, I was not.

 At the same time, I realized what I was doing is far from what I want to do: I did more management than tech... talking with stakeholders (dev rel stuff, project management, meeting with investors/money folks)